RomiconEZ/llamator/docs/project_overview.md

 LLAMATOR is a framework for testing vulnerabilities of chatbot systems and LLM.

 **Key Features**

-- Custom configuration of clients both for carrying out attacks and for testing
+* ️🗡 Support for custom attacks from the user
-- Large selection of attacks in English and Russian languages
+* 👜 Large selection of attacks (RAG / Agent / Prompt) in English and Russian
-- Detailed testing results with reports in Excel format
+* 🛡 Custom configuration of chat clients
+* 📊 History of attack requests and responses in Excel and CSV format
+* 📄 Test report document in DOCX format

 This project is designed for developers and researchers working in NLP and LLM domains.